 INSIDE: Roam the Gnome’s™ Guide to the Best Place to Buy Traditional Japanese Souvenirs in Tokyo.

 I hope you paid for luggage when you bought your airfare because Tokyo is the ultimate shopping dream zone, and you ARE going home with extra kilos in your suitcase.

-Whether you love to shop for Japanese fashion, technology and gadgets, fun & quirky Japanese products for home organisation, Japanese stationery, Japanese food, Japanese snacks, Japanese candy or shoes, you’ll find a shop to buy it in Japan.
+Whether you love to shop for Japanese fashion, technology and gadgets, fun & quirky Japanese products for home organisation, Japanese stationery, Japanese food, Japanese snacks, Japanese chocolate, Japanese candy or shoes, you’ll find it in Japan.

 But it can be hard to find them all in one place.

 Want a tip?

 Let’s talk Japanese souvenir shopping!

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.
 Main image: Brian Jeffery Beggerly via Flickr CC BY 2.0